yifanzhu1121/cse15l-lab-reports/labreport5.md

 ![Image](1.png)

-I modified the path to the data directory to account for the actual working directory by
+I modified the path to the `data` directory to account for the actual working directory by changing the path to `../data`, which is one level up from the current `src`.
+And now it lists the files in `data` without throwing error message.